ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 }
 ```

-Remember that both: the `name` and the `password` from the credentials are arbitrary values.
+Remember that both the `name` and the `password` from the credentials are arbitrary values.
 Remember to escape and/or validate them when accessing with those values to the file system, a database,
 when storing them, generating HTML with its content, etc.
 {: .security.note }